 Sculpture Walk Peoria Features Local Artists

 Each year new sculptures, most created by Midwest artists, make up Sculpture Walk Peoria.
 Sculpture Walk Peoria is an initiative of ArtsPartners of Central Illinois.
 In 2017, sixteen sculptures dotted Washington Street through the Warehouse District.
 In 2018, those sculptures are replaced by eight new ones.
 Some permanent sculptures, including one of comedian Richard Pryor, are also on exhibit along Washington Street.
 You can spend a few hours wandering up and down the street reading about and admiring the art.

-If you don’t print a map and guide, you can read about each art piece on the description near the sculpture.
-Below are a few photos of the 2017 sculptures to give you an idea of the types of art pieces you’ll see on the tour:
+Below are a few photos of the 2017 sculptures to give you an idea of the types of art pieces you’ll see on the tour

 From left: “Fire Birds” by Michael Young, Chicago IL; “Angles, Shadows Reaching” by Bill McGrath, Batavia IL; “Time Passes” by David Zahn, Moline IL

 Prefer a guided tour?
 Free Sculpture Walk Peoria guided tours are available every Saturday at 10 a.m. and noon.
 Tours leave from the Peoria Riverfront Museum lobby, located at 222 SW Washington Street.

 Take a break for a drink or a meal.